 —— KOON Ka Man, Department of Journalism and Communication

 Host university: Communication University of China, Beijing

-—— TAI Ka Yee (Left 3, line 2 in the photo), Department of Journalism & Communication
+—— TAI Ka Yee, Department of Journalism & Communication

 Host institution: Dankook University, Korea